Israel Pounds Gaza After Biden Outlines Ceasefire Plan

 Saudi Arabia stressed its "support for all efforts aimed at an immediate ceasefire" and the withdrawal of Israeli troops.

-Indonesia, meanwhile, said it was ready to send "significant peacekeeping forces" and medical personnel to Gaza if a ceasefire is agreed.
+Indonesia, meanwhile, said it was ready to send "significant peacekeeping forces" as well as medical personnel to Gaza if a ceasefire is agreed.

-But Netanyahu took issue with Biden's presentation of what was on the table, insisting on Friday the transition from one stage to the next was "conditional" and crafted to allow Israel to maintain its war aims.
+But Netanyahu took issue with Biden's presentation of what was on the table, insisting on Friday the transition from one stage to the next in the proposed roadmap was "conditional" and crafted to allow Israel to maintain its war aims.

 "The prime minister authorised the negotiating team to present an outline for achieving (the return of hostages), while insisting that the war will not end until all of its goals are achieved," Netanyahu's office said.